warren-bank/mirror-XMail-mail-server/docs/Readme.txt

          username@pop3domain@hostname

-        You can use the optional configuration variable 'POP3Domain' (see the section on "SERVER.TAB VARIABLES" above) to set the default domain for POP3 clients connections.
+        You can use the optional configuration variable 'POP3Domain' (see "SERVER.TAB VARIABLES" above) to set the default domain for POP3 clients connections.
 This means that users of 'POP3Domain' can use only the name part of their email address as POP3 login, while users of other hosted domains must use their entire email as POP3 login.

     2. Important!